The Employment Act: Starting Your Business in Singapore

 Under the Employment (Part-Time Employees) Regulations, a part-time employee is an employee who works less than 35 hours a week.

-Part-time employees (excluding managers or executives earning a basic monthly salary of more than $4,500, domestic workers and seafarers) are covered under the Employment Act.
+The employment act covers Part-time employees (excluding managers or executives earning a basic monthly salary of more than $4,500, domestic workers and seafarers).

 Wages are set by market forces and should be determined by mutual agreement between the employees and their employers.